Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 ---
 layout: post
-title: "How to properly maintain local clones of git repositories in Linux ?"
+title: "How to properly maintain local clones of git repositories in Linux"
 description: This explains how a little kernel development know how will help in maintaining local clones of git repositories better, especially when working on many projects.
 subject: Maintaining local clones of git repositories in Linux
 apple-title: How to properly maintain local clones of git repositories in Linux ? (especially in puppy linux )